 Figure 8: Box plot of normalized unsigned line segment rendering errors broken down by view and platform.
-As in Figure 8, the range of the Y axis has been restricted so that the body of the box plots can be fairly compared.
+As in Fig. 8, the range of the Y axis has been restricted so that the body of the box plots can be fairly compared.
 This results in some of the maximum values extending beyond the plot area.

-The first thing that we see is that the two platforms give practically the same results for equivalent cases.
-Histograms of the various distributions confirm that the results from corresponding cases across platforms closely match.
-For example, Figure 9 compares the histograms for View A on the two platforms.
+that the results from corresponding cases across platforms closely match.
+For example, Fig. 9 compares the histograms for View A on the two platforms.
 Furthermore we see that changing the angular field of view seems to produce no substantial difference.
 The major effect that we see is with a change in window size.
 The smaller window size produces a much larger measure of error with a much wider distribution than the larger window size.